 This is mainly concerned with how ‘hand-on’ you want to be with your consultant.
 Most businesses want a very ‘hands-off’ relationship – they want the consultant to take care of the R&D Tax Incentive application so that they don’t have to spend any time on it.
-There is a certain minimum level of time that you and your staff will need to devote to supporting the consultant – even the very best consultants are not miracle workers – they cannot synthesise a good application out of anything or very little.
+There is a certain minimum level of time that you and your staff will need to devote to supporting the consultant – even the very best consultants are not miracle workers – they cannot synthesise a good application out of nothing or very little.

 The following discussion relates to the AusIndustry (technical) application since this is where many of the problems arise.
 Since R&D Tax Incentive consultants must be registered tax agents, problems with the ATO R&D Tax Schedule are much less common.